-Estetica: Teoria della Formatività (henceforth simply Formatività) was published in Turin by Edizioni di Filosofia in 1954.
-The Second World War was now long past, the fascist period was over, and Italy was no longer a monarchy, but a republic with universal suffrage because the right to vote was now extended to women.
-In Italy this was the historical period known as the 'Ricostruzione', and there was heated political debate between the communist and socialist left, on the one hand, and the Christian Democrat and liberal centre on the other, which had participated in the Resistance against the fascist dictatorship and the Nazi occupation.
+Estetica: Teoria della formatività (henceforth simply Formatività) was published in Turin by Edizioni di Filosofia, in 1954, as mentioned above.
+The Second World War was now long past, the fascist period was over, and Italy was no longer a monarchy but, rather, a republic with universal suffrage, because the right to vote had been extended to women.
+This was the historical period in Italy known as the "Ricostruzione," and there was heated political debate between the communist and socialist left, on the one hand, and the Christian democrat and liberal center, on the other hand, which had participated in the Resistance against the fascist dictatorship and Nazi occupation.

-There was also a sharp division among communist, socialists, Catholic or liberal intellectuals in regard to aesthetic philosophy.
-It opposed the aesthetics of marxist origin to phenomenological or existentialist aesthetics.
-The Italian philosophical context of Formatività, therefore, was influenced by social ideologies at the basis of political and economic choices that would give rise to both the decade of the 'economic boom' of the 1960s and the student protests and the workers' and trade union struggles of 1968-69.
-If, therefore, on the one hand, Formatività "marked the decisive moment of the renewal of Italian aesthetics in the middle of this century involving, besides the legacy of pre-Hegelian German idealism, also the ontological-hermeneutic current of twentieth-century existentialism" - wrote Gianni Vattimo (1977: 42), an Italian philosopher internationally known for his theory of 'weak thought' - on the other, there were other currents that creatively rethought themes of marxist (Galvano della Volpe) or phenomenological (Luciano Anceschi and Antonio Banfi) origin.
+There was also a sharp division among communist, socialist, Catholic, and liberal intellectuals regarding aesthetic philosophy, which was expressed by the opposition of the aesthetics of Marxist origin against the phenomenological and existentialist aesthetics.
+The Italian philosophical context of Formatività, therefore, was influenced by social ideologies at the basis of political and economic choices that would give rise to both the decade of economic boom of the 1960s and the student protests and the workers' and trade union struggles of 1968 and 1969.

-The decisive renewal represented by Formatività was due to the definitive liberation of Italian aesthetics from the 'dictatorship of Crocean idealism'.
-Benedetto Croce had published in 1902 his theses on aesthetics as the science of expression in which art is considered to be knowledge that is intuition and expression at the same time because there are no profound intuitions unless they are formed and expressed, as happens with a musical motif, of which there is no intuition unless it is heard almost as if it were being played.
-Moreover, for Croce intuition was art, and the distinction between the intuition of ordinary people and that of an artist was a mere empirical distinction due to the fateful separation of art from common spiritual life.
-For Croce, in fact, art techniques, and practices constituted a level of reflection that had little to do with aesthetics because it was an economic fact that reverberated on the diversity of arts and artistic genres.
+If, then, on the one hand, Formatività "marked the decisive moment of the renewal of Italian aesthetics in the middle of this century involving, besides the legacy of pre-Hegelian German idealism, also the ontological-hermeneutic current of twentieth-century existentialism" (wrote Gianni Vattimo [1977: 42], an Italian philosopher internationally known for his theory of "weak thought"), on the other hand, there were other currents that creatively rethought themes of Marxist (Galvano della Volpe) or phenomenological (Luciano Anceschi and Antonio Banfi) origin.
+The decisive renewal represented by Formatività was due to the definitive liberation of Italian aesthetics from the "dictatorship of Crocean idealism."
+In 1902 Benedetto Croce had published his thesis on aesthetics as the science of expression, in which art is considered to be knowledge that is intuition and expression at the same time because there are no profound intuitions unless they are formed and expressed-as happens with a musical motif, where there is no intuition unless it is heard almost as if it were being played.
+Moreover, for Croce, intuition was art, and the distinction between the intuition of ordinary people and that of an artist was a mere empirical distinction owing to the fateful separation of art from common spiritual life.
+In fact, for Croce, art techniques and practices constituted a level of reflection that had little to do with aesthetics because it was an economic fact that reverberated on the diversity of arts and artistic genres.